 Curated by the NZ On Screen Team

-With selections from legendary commentator Keith Quinn, this collection celebrates rugby in New Zealand as it's been seen onscreen: from classic bios and tour docos, to social history, dramas and protest.
+This collection celebrates rugby in New Zealand as it's been seen onscreen: from classic bios and tour docos, to social history, dramas and protest.
 Rugby has long been a national morale marker, and as these clips attest, it has — in David Geary's prefacing words — long given Kiwis "something to talk about".

 This doco follows the then-world champ All Blacks on a 1989 tour of Wales and Ireland.
-With star winger John Kirwan as guide, “The All Black Film Unit” gives a behind-the-scenes players’ insight into an international tour in pre-professional, pre-media trained times — there’s even a plate of oranges.
+With star winger John Kirwan as guide, “The All Black Film Unit” provides a behind-the-scenes players’ insight into an international tour in pre-professional, pre-media trained times — there’s even a plate of oranges.

 The theatre of sport is given full-blown operatic treatment in this award-winning NFU curio.
 Footage from the French 1979 rugby tour of NZ is rendered in slow-motion and cut to a Tchaikovsky score.
 The dark mysteries of the ruck and soaring lineouts are transformed into a ballsy Swan Lake in the mud.